 Community Partners for Children (CPC) is a collaboration that provides intensive case management to children and families who have multiple needs that cannot be met by one agency.
 This collaboration (formed from a merger of three previous entities – Community Resource Coordination, TRIAD, and the Eligibility Referral Team of the Children’s Partnership) serves any Travis County child/teenager whose problems are too extensive for one agency alone.

-ACGC staff provides consultation and outpatient mental health services, psychological and psychiatric evaluations..
+ACGC staff provides consultation and outpatient mental health services, psychological assessments, and psychiatric evaluations.

 Children's Victim Recovery Project

 This program assists children and families recover from the psychological effects of crime, violence, and abuse.
-Any child or adolescent who was a victim or witness to crime or violence is eligible for treatment services at no cost.
-Funding is provided by grants from the Office of Texas Attorney General and the Office of the Governor Criminal Justice Division (for Spanish-speaking victims of crime).
+Children or adolescents who have been victims or witnesses to crime or violence may be eligible for no-cost therapy services.
+Funding is provided by grants from the Office of Texas Attorney General and the Office of the Governor Criminal Justice Division.

 Infant and Early Childhood